chocolatey/choco-wiki/CommunityPackagesDisclaimer.md

 ## Excessive Use
 ***Please note that individuals (even organizations) using the community repository are unlikely to hit excessive use numbers under normal usage scenarios.***

+***NOTE: If you do find you have been blocked / rate-limited, having commercial licenses will not have any effect the policies with the community package repository.
+These policies were put into place to ensure stability and availability for the entire community, not to try to get folks to pay for licensing.***

 See [rate limiting](#rate-limiting) below if you are seeing 429 errors (too many requests).

 Another aspect to keep in mind is that the community package repository is meant for the community.
 Perceived abuses of the community package repository that affect it in a detrimental way for the rest of the community will not be allowed.
 By abusive, it ***may*** mean more than **100 installs per hour on average over an internally determined amount of time** (it could be more, could be less) - this is not queries, this is **installs, upgrades** where actual package downloads are occurring.
 Let's say that is 30 days - that would mean 72,000+ package downloads over 30 days.
 When that is seen, our community team will make attempts to warn folks if we have known contacts (keep in mind it's highly unlikely we will have your contact information), and implement a temporary block to ensure your usage does not affect the community in a detrimental way.
 Many times this is due to a misconfiguration and can be corrected quickly.